 Average completion time for GSP is 5-10 minutes.

+New Student Advisement is available online and in-person.
 The Advisement module helps students determine a potential major, define their educational goal, and prepare a First Semester Plan using My Academic Plan (MAP).
-The Advisement and First Semester Plan can be completed in MySite after Initial Math and English Placement has been obtained from one of the options above.
+The Advisement and First Semester Plan can be completed in MySite after Initial Math and English Placement has been obtained from Guided Self Placement.
 Once you have created a First Semester Plan, you will have completed Step #3 of the Matriculation Process.
-For further details, click here for the Advisement & Ed Plan webpage.

 Go Directly to Online Advisement and First Semester Plan